atlasphp/Atlas.Orm/docs/events.md

 # Events

-There are several events that will automatically be called when interacting with a Atlas objects.
+There are several events that will automatically be called when interacting with Atlas objects.

 ## Table Events

-There are several events that will automatically be called when interacting with a Table object.
-If you used the Atlas CLI tool with the `--full` option, a TableEvents class will be created for you.
-For example, `ThreadTableEvents.php`.
-With this class, you can override any of the available mapper events.

 The `insert()`, `update()`, and `delete()` methods all have 3 events associated with them: a `before*()`, a `modify*()`, and an `after*()`.
 In addition, there